stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Create Data Classes for Custom Data Objects

-Python code frequently has classes for data objects, items that exist to store values, but do not carry out actions.
-If your application could have a number of classes for data objects, consider using either [Pydantic](https://docs.pydantic.dev/) or the built-in [data classes](https://docs.python.org/3/library/dataclasses.html) feature.
+Python code frequently has classes for _data objects_: items that exist to store values, but do not carry out actions.
+If you are creating classes for data objects in your Python code, consider using either [Pydantic](https://docs.pydantic.dev/) or the built-in [data classes](https://docs.python.org/3/library/dataclasses.html) feature.

 Pydantic provides validation, serialization and other features for data objects.
 You need to define the classes for Pydantic data objects with type hints.

-The built-in syntax for data classes just enables you to reduce the amount of code that you need to define data objects.
-It also provides some features, such as the ability to mark instances of a data class as [frozen](https://docs.python.org/3/library/dataclasses.html#frozen-instances).
-Each data class acts as a standard Python class, because syntax for data classes does not change the behavior of the classes that you define with it.
+The built-in syntax for data classes offers fewer capabilities than Pydantic.
+The data class syntax enables you to reduce the amount of code that you need to define data objects, and data classes also provide a limited set of features, such as the ability to mark instances of a data class as [frozen](https://docs.python.org/3/library/dataclasses.html#frozen-instances).
+Each data class acts as a standard Python class, because the syntax for data classes does not change the behavior of the classes that you define with it.

-Data classes were introduced in version 3.7 of Python.

 > [PEP 557](https://www.python.org/dev/peps/pep-0557/) describes data classes.

 ### Use enum or Named Tuples for Immutable Sets of Key-Value Pairs

-Use the _enum_ type in Python 3.4 or above for immutable collections of key-value pairs.
+Use the _enum_ type for immutable collections of key-value pairs.
 Enums can use class inheritance.

-Python 3 also has _collections.namedtuple()_ for immutable key-value pairs.
+Python also has _collections.namedtuple()_ for immutable key-value pairs.
+This feature was created before _enum_ types.
 Named tuples do not use classes.

 ### Format Strings with f-strings

 The new [f-string](https://docs.python.org/3/reference/lexical_analysis.html#f-strings) syntax is both more readable and has better performance than older methods.
 Use f-strings instead of _%_ formatting, _str.format()_ or _str.Template()_.

 The older features for formatting strings will not be removed, to avoid breaking backward compatibility.

-The f-strings feature was added in version 3.6 of Python.
-Alternate implementations of Python may include this specific feature, even when they do not support version 3.6 syntax.

 > [PEP 498](https://www.python.org/dev/peps/pep-0498/) explains f-strings in detail.